Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 * Reference selectors from trees, not lists.
 * Validations:
     * Circular dependency of issues.
     * Issue in a version planned for an increment depends on an issue in the backlog (no version assigned) or on a version planned for a later increment or not planned for an increment.
 In addition to validation - limit selection.
+    * Duplicate computed maven coordinates - group id/artifact id.
+    * Duplicates - version, user, name within parent.
 * Resource leveling, ... - versions critical path.
 * Issue severity?
 * Attachments?